kadirrazu/basic-student-db-cpp/README.md

 # basic-student-db-cpp
 A very basic sample student information management system done in c++.
+Followed structured programming pattern in this program.

 Sample Screen looks like below -